paulinegilg/caradoc/docs/en/gdpr/brief-history-of-personal-data-protection.md

 ## GDPR (2018)

-The GDPR (General Data Protection Regulation ) is the European regulation on data protection.
+The GDPR (General Data Protection Regulation) is the European regulation on data protection.

-The GDPR came into operation on May 25, 2018.
+The GDPR came into operation on May 25, 2018 and is since in effect.